Heliumdioxid/database-api/README.md

 It is an easy-to-use library that (until now) can connect to mysql and mongodb databases.<br>
 In addition, interactions with databases are simplified.
+Feel free to leave a ⭐ if you appreciate the work.

 [getting started](#-installation) •
 [report a bug](#%EF%B8%8F-contributing) •